LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/tellor.md

 ---
 title: ...with Tellor
 slug: /building-on-lisk/using-oracle-data/tellor
-description: A guide on using Redstone Data Feeds to access real-world data such as asset prices, directly from your smart contracts on the Lisk testnet.
+description: A guide on using Tellor Data Feeds to access real-world data such as asset prices, directly from your smart contracts on the Lisk blockchain.
 keywords: [
     Oracle
     Oracles,